- Find Articles & More

 Misinformed patrons aren't the only obstacles in delivering quality reference service for government information, though.
 Because the field is so large, diverse, and ever-changing, it's easy for reference staff to get overwhelmed when searching for a particular piece of government information.
 If this happens to you, don't worry…there are lots of resources that can help:

-- Government information indexes (Catalog of U.S. Government Publications, GPO Access) can help locate material on a particular subject;
+- Government information indexes (Catalog of U.S. Government Publications, FDsys) can help locate material on a particular subject;

 - Reference books can help zero in on relevant resources and explain how to use them (Morehead's Introduction to United States Government Information Sources; Notess' Government Information on the Internet; and Robinson's Tapping the Government Grapevine are among the best);